-Neighbourhood Plans are a new tier of planning which allow a local community to develop its own plan and have it formally adopted as planning policy.
-Once adopted (or 'made') the Neighbourhood Plan attains the same legal status as the Local Plan and, at this point, it becomes part of the statutory development plan.
+Neighbourhood Plans are a new tier of planning.
+They allow a local community to develop its own plan and have it formally adopted as planning policy.
+Once adopted, or 'made', the Neighbourhood Plan attains the same legal status as the Local Plan.
+At this point, it becomes part of the statutory development plan.
 Applications for planning permission must be determined in accordance with the development plan, unless material considerations indicate otherwise.

-The Upper Eden Neighbourhood Plan is currently the only Neighbourhood Plan which has been adopted in our area, although others are currently being developed.
+The Upper Eden Neighbourhood Plan is currently the only Neighbourhood Plan which has been adopted in our area.
+Others are currently being developed.

 Where is new development being focussed?

-The majority of new development will be focussed in our four 'Main Towns', with any remaining allocations to be within the 20 'Key Hubs'.
+The majority of new development will be focussed in our four 'Main Towns'.
+Any remaining allocations to be within the 20 'Key Hubs'.
 New housing and employment sites are allocated in these locations.
 The Key Hubs replace the local service centres identified in the Core Strategy.